ballet/ballet/docs/feature_engineering_guide.rst

 A feature engineering pipeline can be created out of zero or more features.
 It has a fit/transform API.
 When applied to raw data, it applies each underlying feature in parallel and concatenates the results.

+Okay, but why?
+^^^^^^^^^^^^^^

+In the data science community, it is common to do feature engineering by applying a sequence of mutations to a data frame object or using ``sklearn.preprocessing`` objects.
+Why do we go through hoops to use :py:class:`~ballet.feature.Feature` objects?

+#. *Modularity.* Each feature stands alone and can be reasoned about,
+   validated, and implemented separately.

+#. *Leakage.* By writing all features as learned transformations (with
+   separate fit and transform stages) and enforcing a train-test split, we ensure that feature engineering code never sees test data before it applies transformations on new instances, helping better estimate generalization performance.

+#. *Clearly declare inputs and outputs.* Each feature declares its own inputs
+   (and optionally outputs) and can operate on them only.
+Thus a feature can impute missing values in a single column, as opposed to the entire dataset, and different ``Feature`` objects can target different subsets of the input variable space.

+#. *Pipelines.* Feature objects can be easily composed together can be
+   combined into a pipeline that can learn feature transformations from training data and apply them on new instances.

+#. *Robustness.* Data scientists are often surprised to find the number of
+   errors that arise from trying to use multiple libraries together, such as pandas and scikit-learn.
+Common errors include scikit-learn transformers and estimators failing on columnar data that has the wrong number of dimensions (i.e. 1-dimensional or 2-dimensional column vectors).
+Features in Ballet magically transform feature input data appropriately to avoid common errors.

 Learn by example
 ----------------